GouniManikumar12/aip-spec/CONFORMANCE.md

 ## Certification Requirements

-To obtain AMXP Compatible certification, networks must meet ALL of the following requirements:
+To obtain AIP Compatible certification, networks must meet ALL of the following requirements:

 ### 1. Schema Validation